swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 had the pleasure of using software designed under the guidance of [Rich Hickey](http://www.infoq.com/presentations/Simple-Made-Easy) for seven years now.
-Often his design decisions cover nuanced territory with far more dimensions than can be communicated in a single well articulated blog post.
+Often his design decisions cover nuanced territory with far more dimensions than can be communicated in a short introduction.
 I'll try here to illuminate some properties of Transit that I think were largely overlooked due to the Internet fog machine.
 We'll make some of these points concrete via an example in [Node.js](http://nodejs.org) ([Ruby](http://github.com/cognitect/transit-ruby),